UGA Griffin Campus · Research & Education Garden

 Grass & Gravel Grid

-Stable surfaces that let the ground breathe
+Stable surfaces that still let rain soak in

 Stop 2